mikaelj/ga-h97n-wifi-hackintosh/10.13/efi/clover/kexts/Other/README.txt

 Example:

-If you are not using the internal 2.0 headers, then removing HS05,HS06,HS11,HS12,HS13,HS14 = 14 ports.
+If you are not using the internal 2.0 ports, then removing HS05,HS06,HS11,HS12,HS13,HS14 = 14 ports.

 Any port limit patch can then also be removed